Investors take $17.5B stake in Deutsche Telekom cell towers - NewsBreak

 Investors take $17.5B stake in Deutsche Telekom cell towers

-BERLIN — (AP) — Deutsche Telekom says it is selling a majority stake in its German and Austrian cellphone tower business to American and Canadian investors for 17.5 billion euros (dollars).
+Deutsche Telekom says it is selling a majority stake in its German and Austria n cellphone tower business to American and Canadian investors for 17.5 billion euros (dollars).

 The Bonn-based telecommunications company said U.S.-based DigitalBridge and Canada's Brookfield would take a 51% share in GD Towers while it would retain the remaining stake “with significant minority protection rights.”